hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 Follow these steps to set up and run this tutorial.
 The steps are described in detail below.

-1. Do some shopping (optional)
+1. Do some shopping
 2. Clone this repo
 3. Set-up Cumulocity
-4. Build your process monitoring system and set up application
+4. Set-up Client 1
 5. Set-up Node-MCU
 6. Setup Node-RED on both Raspberry Pi's and local machine
 7. Set up MQTT Broker
 8. Set up Gateway
 9. Build a dashboard

-## Step 1 Do some shopping (Optional)
+## Step 1 Do some shopping

 I used for this tutorial the following components:

-* [*Keyestudio :*](https://www.keyestudio.com/) this set includes an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
-This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to connect everything.
+* Arduino (clone) with a sensor shield, Bluetooth board, light sensor, humidity sensor, gas sensor, relay and fan.
 * Raspberry PI 1: This device is connected to a gateway, I used a Raspberry Pi 4 for this, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the Cumulocity and the devices.
 This gateway is also connected to the local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.
 * Raspberry Pi 2: This Raspberry Pi acts as an MQTT server.
 I use a Raspberry Pi 3 for that with a Sense HAT board.
 A Sense Hat is an additional board on top of a Raspberry Pi.
 It consists of a LED matrix.
 This Sensehat is optional, I use it for displaying traffic going through the MQTT server on the LED Matrix.
 OPTIONAL: Instead of setting up an MQTT Broker yourself, you can also use a public broker for this or run a broker on another device.
 NodeMCU: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
 I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to monitor air humidity.
-* sensors: gas sensor, 2 humidity sensors and light sensor.
-* Actuators: Fan and relay

 For this tutorial, I used different pieces of hardware.
 To use all the possibilities I am going to mention in this tutorial, I advise you to have all parts available.
 You can also build the functionalities in this tutorial with only having an Arduino with one sensor.
 All the parts running on the 2 Raspberry Pi's can also run on your laptop.